-Note: The macOS only runs on Apple Desktop and Laptop computers.
+Note: The macOS only runs on Apple desktop and laptop computers.
 The iPod, iPhone, and iPad use a different operating system known as iOS.

 The first version of the macOS, part of the "Classic" macOS series, was originally released in the mid-1980s.
 It did not possess a command line and could only run one application at a time.
 The first version of the Macintosh operating system to be named "macOS" was version 7.6.
-The most recent version is called macOS X or just macOS.
+The most recent version is called macOS X, or macOS.